Did you know that the average person can spend up to five years of their life laid low by the common cold?

 - Tiredness - Feeling weak and tired is a symptom of most viruses.
 If you’ve not got your usual energy, it could be a sign that your cold is about to make a grand entrance.

-Once these symptoms start, there’s no way to avoid your cold.
-It’s coming, so all you can do is manage your symptoms and make the best of it.
+Once these symptoms start to appear, your cold is already underway – all you can do is manage your symptoms.

 Do you have a sore throat and a fever?

 If you're suffering from a sore throat as well as a fever, you might have more than a cold.
-Sometimes, experiencing both of these symptoms can mean that you're coming down with an infection like tonsillitis.
-Infections like this require antibiotics to treat effectively, and for you to start feeling better, sooner.
+Experiencing both of these symptoms might be an indicator of an infection like tonsillitis.
+Speak to a doctor to be sure of what you are facing, and let their advice recommend an appropriate treatment path.

 What can you do about your cold?

 Water helps your immune system fight off any infection, so it’s important to stay hydrated as soon as you suspect a cold.
-Drinking plenty of water will help you replace any fluids lost from constantly blowing your nose or sweating, as well as loosening any mucus at the back of your throat.
+Drinking plenty of water will help you replace fluids lost when blowing your nose or sweating, while also loosening mucus building up at the back of the throat.

 Avoid comfort food